janschupke/scratch/_PRP/README.md

 ### For PRP Generation:
 ```
-"Read README.md and INIT.md, then generate PRPs for the features in PLANNING.md.
+Read README.md and INIT.md, then generate PRPs for the features in PLANNING.md.
 Create detailed, well-researched PRP documents in the 'current' folder that contain
 complete information about the features to be implemented, including functional requirements,
 non-functional requirements, user-facing descriptions, technical details, code examples,
 testing requirements, potential risks, and accessibility considerations.
 Use the naming
-convention PRP-[YYYY]-[MM]-[DD]-[number]-[feature].md with today's date."
+convention PRP-[YYYY]-[MM]-[DD]-[number]-[feature].md with today's date.
 ```

 ### For Implementation:
 ```
-"Read README.md and INIT.md, then implement all PRPs in the current folder.
+Read README.md and INIT.md, then implement all PRPs in the current folder.
 Keep working until all PRPs are complete.
 Maintain >80% test coverage and ensure
 all tests pass.
 Run tests with 'npm run test:run' only.
 Do not ask for confirmations
 or run interactive commands.
 Move completed PRPs to archive when done and update
-the archive README.md with new completed features."
+the archive README.md with new completed features.
 ```

 ### For Feature Planning:
 ```
-"Update PLANNING.md with the following user-facing feature descriptions: [describe features].
+Update PLANNING.md with the following user-facing feature descriptions: [describe features].
-Focus on what users will experience, not technical implementation details."
+Focus on what users will experience, not technical implementation details.
 ```

 ## PRP Naming Convention